mrINEX/learn-English/Course 3 English.md

       [brush], [rush - RUSH], [catch - CATCH], [character], [choir], frame, [rough - ROUGH], [laugh - LAUGH], enough, fluffy, [frighten - FRIGHTEN], [whole], [look like], [be like - am like, is like, are like], be fond of,
 sentence: [What do they look like?]
 What does she look like? [(What are they like?)
 (What do they like?)]
 They are kind.
 [What does she like to do?]
 Does she often wear trainers?
 Does she enjoy swimming?

+11.08
+words: [a.m.], [p.m.], [half] - HALF, [past] - PAST, wake - WAKE, get - GET, [shower - SHOWER], [breakfast - lunch - dinner],
+      at 5 a.m., at about 5 a.m., half past six(6:30), [wake up - get up(GET UP)], [wake-up call],  have a shower, [from Monday to Friday], have lunch,
+sentence: I never get up at 7 a.m.
+We usually wake up at about 11 on [weekends].
+I have a shower at 7 a.m.
+I don't usually have breakfast.